anasioulas/PCBS_multilayer_perceptron_nn/README.md

 ## Performance Results

-We present a few results of our program.
+We present a few results of my program.
 For the following we used the `np.random.seed(1)`, so that the results are reproducable.

 * learning_rate = 0.05, layer_dimensions = (9,7,7,1), iterations = 40000